k296070/os-pa3/README.md

 * Do not add any system calls other than `nice()`.
 * Please use the `qemu` version 8.2.0 or later.
 To determine the `qemu` version, use the command: `$ qemu-system-riscv64 --version`
 * We will run `qemu-system-riscv64` with the `-icount shift=0` option, which enables aligning the host and virtual clocks.
 This setting is already included in the `Makefile`.
-* You are required to modify only the files in the `./kernel` directory, except for `./kernel/systest.c`, which will be used for automatic grading.
-For your test cases, place them in the `./user` directory.
+* You only need to modify files in the `./kernel` directory.
+For your test cases, put them into the `./user` directory.
 Any other changes will be ignored during grading.

 ## Skeleton Code